epam/edp-install/docs/user-guide/add-library.md

 Navigate to the **Libraries** section on the left-side navigation bar and click the Create button.

-Once clicked, the four-step menu will appear:
+Once clicked, the three-step menu will appear:

 * The Codebase Info Menu
 * The Library Info Menu
 * The Advanced Settings Menu
-* The Version Control System Info Menu

-!!! note
-    The Version Control System Info menu is available in case this option is predefined.

 ## The Codebase Info Menu